hypo69/hypo/docs/gemini/en/consultant/src/suppliers/aliexpress/aliapi.md

 """
 .. module:: src.suppliers.aliexpress
    :platform: Windows, Unix
-   :synopsis:  Module for AliExpress API interaction.
+   :synopsis: This module provides an API for interacting with AliExpress.
 """
 MODE = 'dev'